Tips for Grooming Your Havanese

 Nail clipping is the most challenging part of grooming a dog for a couple of reasons.
 It is too easy to hurt the dog during the process especially if you have very little experience clipping dog nails.
 Another reason is many dogs don’t like people messing with their paws, so they may fidget or struggle during the procedure.

 The key to trimming your dog’s nails is to use the right tools.
+If you need some guidance we have a review on what the best small dog nail clippers are here.
 There are several different kinds available, but the ones that beginners find most comfortable to use are clippers.
 When cutting your dog’s nails with clippers, trim the nail a little bit at a time.
 You want to avoid hitting the nail’s nerve or quick, which is very painful for the dog.
 If you do hit the quick and it starts to bleed, use styptic powder or cinnamon to staunch the bleeding.

 Once you gain experience clipping your dog’s nails, you can use a Dremel tool to grind the nail down.
 Before using this tool, be certain to push the hair out of the way; otherwise it can get caught in the sanding tool and rip out.
 Towels can be very helpful with this task.
 Wrap your Havanese in a beach towel to limit the dog’s movements and pull out one paw at a time to trim.
 An old dish cloth can be repurposed at a toe separator that exposes the nails by holding the hair back.
 Whatever tool you use for nail trimming, take your time and be gentle.